 The first half of his career included the films 10 Things I Hate About You (1999), with Julia Stiles, Joseph Gordon-Levitt, Larisa Oleynik, Larry Miller, Andrew Keegan, David Krumholtz, and Susan May Pratt; Two Hands (1999), with Rose Byrne, David Field, and Susie Porter; The Patriot (2000), with Mel Gibson, Joely Richardson, Jason Isaacs, Chris Cooper, Tchéky Karyo, René Auberjonois, and Tom Wilkinson; Brian Helgeland’s A Knight’s Tale (2001), with Shannyn Sossamon, Mark Addy, Alan Tudyk, Rufus Sewell, Laura Fraser, Paul Bettany, and James Purefoy; Marc Forster’s Monster’s Ball (2001), with Halle Berry, Billy Bob Thornton, and Peter Boyle; The Four Feather’s (2002), with Wes Bentley, Kate Hudson, Djimon Hounsou, and Michael Sheen; Ned Kelly (2003), with Orlando Bloom, Naomi Watts, and Geoffrey Rush; and The Order (2003), with Sossamon, Addy, Benno Fürmann, and Peter Weller.

-The second half of his career included the films Lords of Dogtown (2005), with Emile Hirsch, Victor Rasuk, John Robinson, Michael Angarano, Nikki Reed, Rebecca De Mornay, and Johnny Knoxville; Terry Gilliam‘s The Brother’s Grimm (2005), with Matt Damon, Lena Headey, Peter Stormare, Jonathan Pryce, and Monica Bellucci; Lasse Hallström’s Casanova (2005), with Sienna Miller, Jeremy Irons, and Oliver Platt; Candy (2006), with Abbie Cornish and Rush; and Todd Fields’s I’m Not There (2007), with Christian Bale, Cate Blanchett, Marcus Carl Franklin, Richard Gere, Ben Whishaw, Charlotte Gainsbourg, David Cross, Bruce Greenwood, Julianne Moore, and Michelle Williams.
+The second half of his career included the films Lords of Dogtown (2005), with Emile Hirsch, Victor Rasuk, John Robinson, Michael Angarano, Nikki Reed, Rebecca De Mornay, and Johnny Knoxville; Terry Gilliam‘s The Brother’s Grimm (2005), with Matt Damon, Lena Headey, Peter Stormare, Jonathan Pryce, and Monica Bellucci; Lasse Hallström’s Casanova (2005), with Sienna Miller, Jeremy Irons, and Oliver Platt; Candy (2006), with Abbie Cornish and Rush; and Todd Fields’s I’m Not There (2007), with Christian Bale, Cate Blanchett, Marcus Carl Franklin, Richard Gere, Ben Whishaw, Charlotte Gainsbourg, David Cross, Bruce Greenwood, Julianne Moore, and Michelle Williams (with whom he had a daughter).

 For his portrayal of Ennis Del Mar in Ang Lee‘s Brokeback Mountain (2005), with Jake Gyllenhaal, Anne Hathaway, Williams, Linda Cardellini, and Anna Farris; Ledger won the New York Film Critics Circle Award for Best Actor and the Best International Actor Award from the Australian Film Institute; he was the first actor to win the latter award posthumously.
 He was nominated for the BAFTA Award, Screen Actors Guild Award, Golden Globe Award and the Academy Award for Best Actor, becoming the eighth-youngest nominee in the category at that time.